 Notable Solar Installations in Delaware

 - At 12 MW, Milford Solar Farm is among the largest solar installations in Delaware.
-Completed in 2012 by Juwi Solar Inc, this photovoltaic project has enough electric capacity to power over 1,300 homes.
+Completed in 2012 by Juwi Solar Inc, this photovoltaic project has enough electric capacity to power more than 1,300 homes5.

 See our solar installations maps.